← Back to Blog

 4. Match frame colors to your brand palette

-Frames work well for promotional materials but may be unnecessary for product packaging where context is already clear.
+Frames work well for promotional materials.
+Skip this for product packaging or other contexts where the QR code’s purpose is already obvious from the surrounding design.

 Before exporting, verify scannability: